 day when I travel and pick one to inspire a postcard when

-The other thing I'm keeping with me on all my travels and
+The other thing I will keep in mind during all my travels and

-Drawing, and American Artist magazine.
+adventures is to experiment with mixed media and maybe use watercolors because they are so easily transportable.
 If I'm stumped over how to deal with a